apache/arrow/docs/source/format/Columnar.rst

 For the purposes of determining field names and schemas, these child arrays are prescribed the standard names of **run_ends** and **values** respectively.

-The values in the first child array represent the length of each run.
-They do not hold the length of the respective run directly, but the accumulated length of all runs from the first to the current one, i.e. the logical index where the current run ends.
+The values in the first child array represent the accumulated length of all runs from the first to the current one, i.e. the logical index where the current run ends.
 This allows relatively efficient random access from a logical index using binary search.
 The length of an individual run can be determined by subtracting two adjacent values.
 (Contrast this with run-length encoding, in which the lengths of the runs are represented directly, and in which random access is less efficient.)

 A run must have have a length of at least 1.
 This means the values in the run ends array all are positive and in strictly ascending order.
 A run end cannot be